Stafanie Taylor: Career

 In June 2018, she was named the Women's Cricketer of the Year and the Women's ODI Cricketer of the Year at the annual Cricket West Indies' Awards.
 In October 2018, Cricket West Indies (CWI) awarded her a women's contract for the 2018–19 season.
 Later the same month, she was named as captain of the West Indies' squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 Ahead of the tournament, she was named as the star of the team and one of the players to watch.

 In November 2018, she was named in Sydney Thunder's squad for the 2018–19 Women's Big Bash League season.
 In January 2020, she was named as the captain of West Indies' squad for the 2020 ICC Women's T20 World Cup in Australia.
 She was the leading run-scorer for the West Indies in the tournament, with 84 runs in three matches.

 In November 2020, Taylor was nominated for the Rachael Heyhoe-Flint Award for ICC Female Cricketer of the Decade, and the award for women's ODI cricketer of the decade.
 In May 2021, Taylor was awarded with a central contract from Cricket West Indies.
 In 2021, she was drafted by Southern Brave for the inaugural season of The Hundred.

 In June 2021, she was named in the West Indies women's squad as the captain for their home series against Pakistan women.
 In the third match of the series, Taylor became the second bowler for the West Indies to take a hat-trick in WT20Is.
 On 7 July 2021, in the opening WODI against Pakistan, Taylor scored her first century in almost eight years, leading the West Indies to a five wicket win.
 In October 2021, she was named as the captain of the West Indies team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.
 In February 2022, she was named as the captain of the West Indies team for the 2022 Women's Cricket World Cup in New Zealand.

+She was named in the West Indies squad for the 2024 ICC Women's T20 World Cup.

+Taylor was part of the West Indies squad for the 2025 Women's Cricket World Cup Qualifier in Pakistan in April 2025.